ericphanson/CombinatoricsNotes/Readme.md

 These are notes on extremal combinatorics from McGill University's Winter 2016 class Math 550.
+I hope they are helpful!

 If you find any typos, please let me know, or better yet, submit a pull request.

-I hope they are helpful!
+Thanks to Sage Kira for pointing out a typo.

 [![first page](CombinatoricsNotes.png)](CombinatoricsNotes.pdf)